linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 1/Week 1 Introduction to Financial Analysis.md

 - How do we know a firm create value?
 - ‒ It generates a return above its cost of capital
 	- Economic profit (ROIC > WACC)
-- ‒ Ability to do so follows from its strategy and competitive position Competitive advantage and economic moats:
+- ‒ Ability to do so follows from its strategy and [[Chapter 3-Comparative Advantage, Competitiveness, and the Terms of Trade|competitive]] position
+[[Chapter 3-Comparative Advantage, Competitiveness, and the Terms of Trade|competitive]] advantage and economic moats:
-- "The key to investing is … determining the competitive advantage of any given company and,     above all,  the durability of that advantage.
+- "The key to investing is … determining the [[Chapter 3-Comparative Advantage, Competitiveness, and the Terms of Trade|competitive]] advantage of any given company and,       above all,  the durability of that advantage.
 The products or services that have wide,       sustainable moats around them are the ones that deliver rewards to investors."
 (Warren Buffett,       Fortune 1999)
-- Moat concept combines economic profit and competitive advantage
+- Moat concept combines economic profit and [[Chapter 3-Comparative Advantage, Competitiveness, and the Terms of Trade|competitive]] advantage
 - Why does the "durability" of the advantage matter?
 - Morningstar uses moat concept and assigns:
 	- ‒ Narrow moat: 10 years